 What is RRP?

-To ensure that RRP beds are filled in a timely manner, to ensure that priority is given to State Hospital referrals, and to ensure that the goals of residential rehabilitation are met by assisting residents to move to the least restrictive environment available to meet their needs.
+The Residential Rehabilitation Program's purpose is to ensure beds are filled in a timely manner, to ensure that priority is given to State Hospital referrals, and to ensure that the goals of residential rehabilitation are met by assisting residents to move to the least restrictive environment available to meet their needs.

 Out-of-County Referral Process

 The CSA may refer the individual to an out-of-county RRP for the following reasons:

 Consumer preference: The individual requests to live in a particular jurisdiction or their family has relocated to another county and the individual wants to live near them, or,

 Provider Capacity: All RRP agencies in the CSA jurisdiction are at capacity and are not likely to have a vacancy in the foreseeable future, or,

 Provider Capability: All RRP agencies in the CSA jurisdiction lack the special programming to meet the needs of the particular individual referred (ex: deaf, young adult, geriatric, etc.)

 If a referral is sent out-of-county, all RRP applications and supporting documentation will be sent from the CSA of origin to the CSA being considered for placement.